kuadrat/data-slicer/paper/paper.md

 In observational sciences, most measurement techniques undergo steady improvements in acquisition time and resolution.
 As a result the sheer data throughput is continually increasing.
-Example cases are shown in \autoref{fig1}.
+Examples of techniques where the typical data output has moved from 1D to 3D in the past few decades are shown in \autoref{fig1}.

 More data is always welcome.
 However, in many disciplines human digestion of this large amount of data has now become the bottleneck.
-It is often said that a picture is worth more than a thousand words.
-This saying reflects that our visual information intake is highly developed.
-Fast visualization is therefore important for quick digestion of large datasets.

-Most data generating techniques come with very specific boundary conditions, e.g. the data formats, metadata, necessary and desired pre- and postprocessing routines, etc.
-But at the core, the necessary steps to visualize such datasets are always the same.
+In many fields, for example those working at large scale synchrotron facilities, where the duration of the experiment is limited, scientists require a means of quick data inspection and carrying out a fast preliminary analysis in order to decide on the course of the experiment.
+Many of the existing powerful and versatile visualization tools [@fedorov123d;@ahrens05paraview;@00mayavi;@00visit] are not well suited for this purpose and cannot easily support the specific and often changing needs of a given discipline.
-The result is that each community develops their own implementation of solutions to essentially the same problems [@stansbury20pyarpes;@lass20mjolnir].
+The result is that each community develops their own implementation of solutions to the problem of quick data visualization and inspection [@stansbury20pyarpes;@lass20mjolnir].
-However, since these implementations are usually intertwined and entangled with the community-specific parts, solutions are typically not transferrable across different disciplines or experimental methodologies.
+However, since these implementations are usually intertwined and entangled with the community-specific parts, such solutions are typically not transferrable across different disciplines or experimental methodologies.
-On the other hand, there exist attempts to provide visualization routines at maximum generality [@fedorov123d].
-These programs, however, often suffer from being so general that they cannot easily support the more specific needs of certain fields.

-To this end, we have developed data-slicer, a software package to account for both of these needs: offering tools for fast live visualization of data at an intermediate scope that can easily be adjusted and fine tuned for different problems.
+We have developed PIT and the data-slicer package to account for these needs: offering tools for fast live visualization of data at an intermediate scope that can easily be adjusted and fine tuned for more specific problems.

 ![Evolution of data acquisition in the field of spectroscopy.
 (a,b) Angle resolved photoemission electron spectroscopy (ARPES)